 Grilled Oysters

 How to make grilled oysters

-Step 1- Combine all ingredients (except the oysters) in a small bowl.
+Step 1- Make garlic butter.
+Combine all ingredients (except the oysters) in a small bowl.
 Whisk until smooth.

-Step 2- Preheat a grill pan, add the oysters, cover, and cook for 5 minutes.
+Step 2- Grill.
+Preheat a grill pan, add the oysters, cover, and cook for 5 minutes.

 Arman’s recipe tips

 - Don’t discard the seawater!
-When you’re opening the oysters, they should have a bit of liquid in them.
+You’ll notice around the edges of the shell that there’s some liquid pooling- this is seawater, and don’t discard it.
 This is super flavorful and adds a savory, umami element to the oysters.

 - Use a grill pan.
 If you can find large oysters, you can place them directly on the grill grates.
 If your oysters are smaller, put them on a grill pan.
-In recipe testing, this worked best in terms of flavor and cooking.
+In recipe testing, this worked best for flavor and cooking.

 - Avoid overcooking.
 Oysters can go from tender to rubbery very fast, so I suggest sticking to my timeline.
 They can always be slightly undercooked, especially if you’re going to eat them straight away.

 - Serving.
-For the best presentation, I like serving the oysters on a large platter with rock salt to keep them upright, plus a few lemon wedges and tiny forks to scoop them.
+For the best presentation, I like serving the oysters on a large platter with rock salt to keep them upright, along with a few lemon wedges and tiny forks for scooping.

 Frequently asked questions

-The best way to eat grilled or baked oysters is to gently dislodge the base of the oyster from the shell (a small fork will do the job), then tilt it back and eat it in one go.
+The best way to eat grilled or baked oysters is to gently pry the oyster from the shell (a small fork will do the job), then tilt it back and eat it in one go.

+Grilled Oysters